-ST LUCIA - THE BEGINNING During the 1930's the Club endured floods and the Great Depression.
-A bridge across the creek on the third fairway became a matter of urgency.
-The women held a series of "bridge" evenings to raise money for its construction.
-There were 40-50 caddies who mostly tramped the course bare-foot and only wore shoes on "special days" and during bindi-eye season.
-Unemployment was high and often the caddies' earnings went straight into the family funds to buy food.
+A new bridge over the third was constructed in 1931 There were 40-50 caddies who mostly tramped the course bare-foot and only wore shoes on "special days" and during bindi-eye season.
+Unemployment was high during the years of the Great Depression and often the caddies' earnings went straight into the family funds to buy food.

-New balls were in short supply and expensive.
+ST LUCIA - THE BEGINNING New balls were in short supply and expensive.
 The pro shop had a steel stamp which imprinted members' names on their ball.
 A "find" by a caddie was worth three pence from the pro who then reconditioned the ball and the owner could buy it back for sixpence.